Circuit Court Options for Michigan Driver's License Restoration

 Preparing a Driver’s License Restoration Appeal to Circuit Court

 If you do not win a restricted driver’s license at the driver’s license restoration hearing, then you must file an appeal with the circuit court within 63 days of the final determination issued by the Secretary of State.
 If you are able to show good cause, then the court may grant an extension up to 182 days from the final determination at the Secretary of State.
 There are many things that must be done before a hearing at the circuit court.
 This consists of preparing a petition that includes the person’s full name, current address, birth date, and driver’s license numbers.
-You will also need a copy of the the official order from the Secretary of State, and all of the affidavits that were used as evidence at the driver’s license restoration hearing.
-You must serve all of the following to the Secretary of State’s Office in Lansing not less than 20 days before the hearing: the petition, all of the affidavits, and the order from the Secretary of State.
+You will also need a copy of the the official order from the Secretary of State.
+You must serve the following to the Secretary of State’s Office in Lansing not less than 20 days before the hearing: the petition and the order from the Secretary of State.

 Situations Other Than Multiple OWI’s for Circuit Court Appeals